CP1401/Practicals/prac_03/README.md

 ## 4. Dog Years
 Write a Python program to calculate a dog's age in dog years.

+How?
-To do this – Each year of the first two human years is equal to 10.5 dog years.
+Each year of the first two human years is equal to 10.5 dog years.
 After that, each human year equals 4 dog years.

 Expected Output: